 9. Fearless, Fabulous You!
 Lessons on Living Life on Your Terms

-, Survivor, Breast Cancer
+by Melanie Young, Survivor, Breast Cancer

 Motivational muse, wellness advocate and breast cancer survivor Melanie Young shares her tips on how to recharge your mental batteries and revalue your self worth, release negative energy and embrace positive change, reconnect with your amazing talents and turn road blocks into building blocks, reframe the vision of who you want to be and how you want to project yourself, reclaim the person you are destined to be and the life you want to live.

 10. Being Single, with Cancer

 Diagnosed with a rare form of ovarian cancer seven years ago, Tracy Maxwell understands the unique swirl of hopes and fears, insecurities and triumphs of a single person with cancer.
 In Being Single, with Cancer, she combines her experience, other survivors' personal stories, results of a survey of over 100 survivors, and advice from experts to help you navigate through each stage of your journey from diagnosis through treatment and beyond.

 When visual artist Tina Martel was diagnosed with Stage Two breast cancer she decided to document everything.
 Throughout her treatment she created a stream of sketchbooks, photographs, paintings and video, in response to and frequently in spite of what was happening to her.
 Not in the Pink is a "graphic narrative" of the pain, frustration and frequent hilarity of her day-to-day dealing with the eccentricities and bureaucracy of the medical system.
 It is also a candid and moving exploration of the expectations often placed on you once you are diagnosed with cancer: by the people around you, by society and ultimately by yourself.

 Stay up-to-date with Tina's work at her site, NotInThePink.ca.

 12. When Breath Becomes Air